skypjack/entt/docs/md/entity.md

 In fact, with `EnTT` this is even a recommended practice, as the registry is nothing more than an opaque container you can swap at any time.

-Once there are multiple registries available, however, one or more methods are needed to transfer information from one container to another.
-This results in the `stamp` member functions of the `registry` class .<br/>
+Once there are multiple registries available, one or more methods are needed to transfer information from one container to another.
+This results in the `stamp` member functions of the `registry` class.<br/>
-These functions allow to take one entity from a registry and use it to _stamp_ one or more entities in another registry (or even the same, actually making local copies).
+This function takes one entity from a registry and uses it to _stamp_ one or more entities in another registry (or even the same, making local copies).

-These features open definitely the doors to a lot of interesting features like migrating entities between registries, prototypes, shadow registry, prefabs, shared components without explicit ownership and copy-on-write policies among the other things.
+It opens definitely the doors to a lot of interesting features like migrating entities between registries, prototypes, shadow registry, prefabs, shared components without explicit ownership models and copy-on-write policies among the other things.

 ### Dependencies

-The `registry` class is designed to create short circuits between its functions within certain limits.
-This allows to easily define dependencies between different operations.<br/>
+The `registry` class is designed to create short circuits between its functions.
+This makes easy to define dependencies between different operations.<br/>
 For example, the following adds (or replaces) the component `a_type` whenever `my_type` is assigned to an entity: